 The best way to develop math skills is to offer your preschoolers many ways to practice.
 This ocean theme counting activity provides lots of counting, number recognition and one-to-one correspondence practice.

-These ocean theme counting mats are a FREE printable, so be sure to grab your copy at the end of this post for a lot of fun counting!
+These ocean theme counting mats are a FREE printable.
+Be sure to grab your copy at the end of this post for a lot of counting fun!

 Ocean Theme Counting Activity for Preschoolers

-Whether you’re a true island dweller or you live in a completely land-locked state, learning all about the ocean is still exciting for preschoolers.
-The creatures, the sand… there’s a new discovery every time.
+Whether you live near the beach or not, learning all about the ocean is exciting for preschoolers.
+The sea animals, the waves, the sand… there’s a new discovery every time.